kancheng/kan-cs-report-in-2022/DMSASD/final/Material.md

 Arsenal 中文素材

-## Links
+## Survey & New Works

-1. Deep Learning for Deepfakes Creation and Detection: A Survey
+0. Deep Learning for Deepfakes Creation and Detection: A Survey

 https://www.researchgate.net/publication/336055871_Deep_Learning_for_Deepfakes_Creation_and_Detection_A_Survey